Robustly optimal dynamics for active matter reservoir computing

-in a standard way using Ridge regression (also known as Tikhonov regularization).
-With the calculated readout weights $\mathbf{W}_{\mathrm{out}}$ one can predict the future trajectory of a chaotic time series $\mathbf{Y}_{\mathrm{target}}^{\mathrm{test}}$ (the testing time series) with the same dynamics but different initial conditions (and hence a different trajectory).
-This can be achieved by injecting $\mathbf{Y}_{\mathrm{target}}^{\mathrm{test}}$ into the swarm and simulating the driven active matter system for $T$ time steps, collecting new coarse-grained observations $\mathbf{X}^{\mathrm{test}}$ in each time step, and then computing
+in a standard way using Ridge regression (also known as Tikhonov regularization) by minimizing the L2-regularized least squares objective for each dimension independently.
+With the calculated readout weights $\bm{W}_{\mathrm{out}}$ one can predict the future trajectory of a chaotic time series $\bm{Y}_{\mathrm{target}}^{\mathrm{test}}$ (the testing time series) with the same dynamics but different initial conditions (and hence a different trajectory).
+This can be achieved by injecting $\bm{Y}_{\mathrm{target}}^{\mathrm{test}}$ into the swarm and simulating the driven active matter system for $T$ time steps, collecting new coarse-grained observations $\bm{X}^{\mathrm{test}}$ in each time step, and then computing